rohan-paul/Collection-of-Angular-Notes-Use_cases-Best_practices/Observables/Observable-basics.md

 Most simply, **observables** are lazy collections of multiple values over time.

+Instead of thinking about it as a singular event or piece of data that we use at a single point in time, I think about it as a collection of events or pieces of data over a period of time.

+"A stream is a sequence of data elements made available over time".

+If you are used to utilizing promises or something more obscure you will most likely implement code that is only run once and then succeed or fail.

+Observables, on the other hand, are data streams.
+They can keep emitting values and any subscriptions will receive and process them separately at the time they each arrive.

 **Observables are lazy**

 You could think of lazy observables as newsletters.
 For each subscriber a new newsletter is created.
 They are then only send to those people, and not to anyone else.